mui/material-ui/docs/data/joy/components/typography/typography.md

 - Use [relative units](/material-ui/customization/typography/#font-size) such as rem for `fontSize` to accommodate the user's settings.
 - Use a consistent [heading hierarchy](https://www.w3.org/WAI/tutorials/page-structure/headings/), and avoid skipping levels.
 - Keep semantics and style separate by using the appropriate semantic elements(#semantic-elements).

-## Common examples

-Examples showcasing how to compose designs with the Typography component and others as decorators.

-{{"demo": "DecoratorExamples.js"}}

 ## Anatomy